 St. Louis has physical traces of racism and racial conflict that are so much more stark and so much more perpetual.
 I feel like other cities have come back and there’s a healthier appearance to places that were once contested.
 In St. Louis, we still haven’t filled in those empty spaces.
 We’re still not living next to each other again.

-Between this building and that building there’s a big lawn, trees, they have a fence and a gate.
+Between this building and that building, there’s a big lawn and trees and they have a fence and a gate.
 What message does that send to people who live here?
-To me, this is like a standoff of sorts.
-But the manicure, the nature of the lawn, sort of cloaks that because it’s so pretty, but banal at the same time.
+This is like a standoff of sorts.
+But the manicure, the nature of the lawn, sort of cloaks that because it’s so pretty but banal at the same time.
 You might not even notice it.
 If you just drive through here, you wouldn’t even focus on this lawn.
 It just becomes scenery.

 There’s a lot going on here socially.
-We have this very successful reconstruction of public housing over here with a lot of stakeholder residents and senior citizens.
+We have this very successful reconstruction of public housing with a lot of stakeholder residents and senior citizens.
 They’re not leaving.
 They’re here to stay.
-And we have this Polish church that’s persisted despite all the changes in the neighborhood with a Heritage Center Museum and an annual Polish Festival.
+And we have this Polish church, that’s persisted despite all the changes in the neighborhood, with a Heritage Center Museum and an annual Polish Festival.
 There’s diversity.
-How many places in the country can you stand in in the middle of the street and be surrounded by African American and Polish American culture in one spot?
+In how many places in the country can you stand in the middle of the street and be surrounded by African American and Polish American culture in one spot?

-The Broken Window Theory really, to me, it’s a psychology—I almost would say psychosis—that conflates the physical decay of a place with cultural and moral decay.
-More to the point, in St. Louis it’s looking at abandoned buildings or neglected buildings as unseemly and undesirable spaces, associating that with crime, and then thus associating the residents who might live in a building that’s dilapidated or next door with this shameful or stigmatic mark of crime and criminality.
+The Broken Window Theory really, to me, it’s a psychology — I almost would say psychosis — that conflates the physical decay of a place with cultural and moral decay.
+More to the point, in St. Louis, it’s looking at abandoned buildings or neglected buildings as unseemly and undesirable spaces, associating that with crime, and thus associating the residents who might live in a building that’s dilapidated or next door with this shameful or stigmatic mark of crime and criminality.
 It has its extremes.
-It has the stop-and-frisk incarnations where we’re going to police the hell out of a neighborhood to try to tame it, when most residents are just living their lives and happen to be poor.
-On the other hand it means, and St. Louis has done this, we’ll spend oodles of money tearing down vacant buildings or chasing people out of rental units.
+It has the stop-and-frisk incarnations where we’re going to police the hell out of a neighborhood to try to tame it when most residents are just living their lives and happen to be poor.
+On the other hand, it means — and St. Louis has done this — we’ll spend oodles of money tearing down vacant buildings or chasing people out of rental units.
 The best case is some developer gets the real estate.
 The worst case is nothing.
 It’s a nothingness.

 The Broken Window Theory in St. Louis is part of this push to create openness, to tear things down, but it’s also this idea that the adjunct is anybody who’s within eyeshot of that abandoned building must be up to no good or part of the problem.

 Most people I know still aren’t really thinking about these connections.
-I know people who still are only seeing the dialogue as a threat to their well-being, their projects, or to their lifestyle.
+I know people who still are only seeing the dialogue as a threat to their well-being, their projects, or their lifestyle.
 It’s just an annoyance.
 They see themselves as liberal, and they’re strict Democrats.
-They hate racism, they hate homophobia, they hate social divides, but they still say small, but disparaging remarks about protests and all of this as if somehow the region has gotten over it.
-I think, again, that’s the insulation and isolation.
+They hate racism.
+They hate homophobia.
+They hate social divides.
+But they still say small but disparaging remarks about protests and all of this as if somehow the region has gotten over it.
+Again, that’s the insulation and isolation.

 Thoughtful people are being more thoughtful.
-Some people who were moderately thoughtful are being thoughtful.
-Some people have actually probably had some revelations, but a lot of people are continuing the same old, same old or worse.
+Some who were moderately thoughtful are being thoughtful.
+Some have actually probably had some revelations.
+But a lot of people are continuing the same old, same old or worse.
 A lot of walls have risen higher in affluent White St. Louis as a result of this.
 I think people are speaking very carefully, but I’d be curious to know what they say behind closed doors.